shawngraham/dhcu-source/content/portfolio/assessment.md

 This aspect of the course is graded exceptional / pass / fail.

-## The DH-X Project
+## Mapping the Landscape of DH in Ottawa

 Our meetings do double duty.
-They are not just for exploring the different facets of the digital humanities, learning various techniques, and exploring others' work, but also, for sifting through the volumes of material **to identify the things that undergraduates should know about the digital humanities.
-We will then pull these materials together into a textbook, which we will publish**.
-The content, organization, and production of this textbook, and the management of this project, will be up to all of you.
+They are not just for exploring the different facets of the digital humanities, learning various techniques, and exploring others' work.
+They are also to figure out just what is going on in DH in Ottawa, in advance of [DH2020](http://dh2020.adho.org).
+The content, organization, and production of this project (what exactly is a 'map'?), and the management of this project, will be up to all of you.
 The grading breaks down as follows:

 + 20% **Research** research to write an accurate and up to date text
 + 20% **Service**  the work involved in project management, organization, 'back-end' production